etienne-dldc/react-store-reconciler/README.md

 This project is en experiment and should not be used in Production yet.

+## Full power of React

+Because this is React, you can use all the tool you're familiar with:

+- `useEffect`
+- Some custom hook fo data fetching ?
+- Context

 ## Status

-For now only what's needed to make the example work is implemented.
+For now only what's needed to make the example work is implemented:

+- Return `array`, `object`, `value`
+- Add / remove on `array`

 ## Gist